Global Investment Risk

 Is Global Investing Worth the Risk?

 Global diversification helps lower average portfolio volatility over the long-term.
 In the short-term, investors can also participate in whichever regional market is outperforming.
-The U.S. may lead the world during some periods, but there are invariable other periods when another country or market will post the best returns.
+The U.S. may lead the world during some periods, but there are invariably other periods when another country or market will post the best returns.
 For example, exposure to diversified non-U.S. equities during the mid-1980s would have outperformed domestic-only portfolios.

 Currency movements may also help enhance diversification, since they aren’t correlated with equity performance.
 Lower correlation with U.S. equities means that investors may have more even returns over time.
 According to Vanguard, currency movements also increased the volatility of non-U.S. equities by about 2.7% between 1970 and 2013 and the fund provider expects currency to continue to be a key diversifier in the future.